To be eligible to apply for funding through The Digital Restart Fund, your project must fall into one of the following four categories:

 The project improves the customer experience of those accessing a service or product due to a life event, such as having a baby.
 It will aim to identify gaps and opportunities to innovate and create a more efficient service delivery.

-A product or service that can be used across or between more than one NSW government agency to provide consistent experiences for customers, minimise duplication and save money (eg. Health records management as a service or NSW Point).
+A product or service that can be used across more than one NSW government agency to ensure a consistent experience, reduce duplication and save costs.

-Projects that will not receive Digital Restart funding
+Projects that will not be considered for funding include:

 - Projects already fully funded by other funding sources

-- Proposals focused on software licensing or current budget shortfalls
+- Projects focused on software licensing or current budget shortfalls

-- Multi-year funding proposals (even if under $5 million).
-This fund is iterative.
-If you receive seed funding and your project is successful, you can always apply again to fund the next steps of your project
+- Multi-year funding proposals (This fund is iterative.
+If you receive seed funding and your project is successful, you can apply again to fund the next steps of your project)

-- Requests from the delivery partner, rather than the agency responsible for delivering the project (for example cluster labs/accelerators)
+- Requests from the delivery partner, rather than the agency responsible for delivering the project (e.g., cluster labs)

-If you don’t think you meet the criteria, there may be other funding options available for your project.
-You need to speak to your Chief Financial Officer or the project management office in your cluster or NSW Treasury.
+If your project does not meet the eligibility criteria, there may be alternative funding options available.
+To learn more, please contact your Chief Financial Officer or the project management office in your cluster or NSW Treasury.